ryan4664/what-if/README.md

         - If we have run out of possibilities of unique traits, the system needs to be smart enough to create it's a new property, having an infinite amount of possibilites
+- Heros will be purchased with time shards from The Watcher
+- Faction system / alignment
+    - superhero or super villian
+    - heros will come through time poratls

+## POC
+    - Authentication
+        - simple username and password
+        - A user can purchase a new hero with currency
+    - Store
+        - named the watcher
+        - currency is time shards
+        - users will start with enough currency to generate a portal
+    - One on One PvP
+        - no user control
+        - similar to auto chess
+    - Progression
+        - account xp
+        - hero xp
+        - level tier

 ## Tech stack